BJP flexing muscle without a base

 But there is a new problem in Puducherry.
 The Puducherry Assembly has 30 elected MLAs and three nominated MLAs, taking the total number of MLAs in the House to 33.
 With this, the new simple majority mark becomes 17.
 According to a Supreme Court ruling, the nominated MLAs can vote on no-confidence motions and budgets.
 In effect, these MLAs have the same power as elected MLAs.

 In the last Assembly, the BJP nominated two of its leaders and an educationist with ties to the BJP as MLAs.
 One nominated MLA died before the term ended.
 Within a week, the then Lieutenant Governor, Kiran Bedi, acceded to the demand of the BJP and nominated another BJP candidate to the vacant slot.
-The nominated MLAs ensured the fall of the Narayanasamy-led Congress government in February 2021 (“Theatre of the absurd”, Frontline, March 26, 2021).
+The nominated MLAs ensured the fall of the Narayanasamy-led Congress government in February 2021.
 The BJP is expected to nominate its candidates to all three seats, pushing its tally up to nine in the Assembly, forcing the N.R.
 Congress to hand over many more Ministries than it may be entitled to on the basis of its elected strength in a coalition.

 In the run-up to the election, the BJP reluctantly announced that the N.R.
 Congress would lead the coalition.
-Rangasamy had asserted multiple times that he would be the chief ministerial candidate of the coalition, although the BJP refused to acknowledge or endorse this (“Two fronts, too many problems”, Frontline, April 23, 2021).
+Rangasamy had asserted multiple times that he would be the chief ministerial candidate of the coalition, although the BJP refused to acknowledge or endorse this.
 The tussle for the chief ministership will result in a new battle in the Union Territory.
 The BJP wants to showcase Puducherry as a “model state” so that it can make inroads into Tamil Nadu and Kerala, while Rangasamy, who believes in the patronage model of governance, does not believe in making too many changes to existing structures in the Union Territory.

 Rangasamy has completed one fight.
 The next one has just begun.